GearHost/Docs/docs/managing-your-application-pool-start-stop-or-restart.md

 Login to your [portal.](https://my.gearhost.com/ "hosting portal.")

-Select **Cloudsites** and click on the one you wish to manage.
+Select **CloudSites** and click on the one you wish to manage.

-As an example, I'll be choosing the **austin** cloudsite by clicking on the blue text link.
+As an example, I'll be choosing the **austin** CloudSite by clicking on the blue text link.

 <img src="https://raw.githubusercontent.com/GearHost/docs/master/Images/apppool1.png" width="80%" />